GATE Biotechnology Syllabus 2026: Download BT Syllabus PDF, Check Weightage & Previous year papers

 GATE BT Books

-GATE BT Syllabus: Books to Refer
+GATE Biotechnology Syllabus: Books to Refer

 Some of the most important books which will help you prepare for GATE along with their publishers are: